-Due to Australia’s ageing population and the more complex needs of customers, demand for aged care workers is growing rapidly.
+Due to Australia’s ageing population and the more complex needs of customers, demand for aged care workers in Australia is growing rapidly.

 A growing industry